 Summary of hydroclimate projections

-Projected changes in PET, rainfall and runoff across Victoria for 1.5°C increase in global warming relative to 1990 around 2050 are shown in Figures 4, 5 and 6, respectively.
+Projected changes in PET, rainfall and runoff across Victoria for 1.5°C increase in global warming relative to 1990 around 2050 are shown in Figure 4, Figure 5 and Figure 6, respectively.
 The range of projections is represented by the 10th, median and 90th percentile output from the 120 GCM simulations.
 Projections are derived for mean annual, cool-season and warm-season values.

 There is strong agreement in PET projections across the 120 GCM simulations, with the 10th to 90th percentile projected increase in PET ranging from 3.5% to 6.0%.
 PET projections for the different seasons and across Victoria are relatively similar (Figure 4).